Skip to Content

 It’s a boutique hotel, but the rooms are large open suites (left) and it has a small pool and whirlpool outside.

-a suite at the juliet in downtown lafayette
+A suite at the juliet in downtown lafayette

 The Carriage House Suites is away from downtown in the walkable River Ranch neighborhood.
 Its two-room suites work well for families.
 It has an outdoor pool, tennis courts and a spa.
 There are a few places to eat nearby.